 Advanced Computational Solid Mechanics Laboratory (CSM)

-Dr. George Z. Voyiadjis is the director of the Advanced Computational Solid Mechanics Laboratory (CSM).
+Dr. George Z. Voyiadjis, Boyd Professor, is the director of the Advanced Computational Solid Mechanics Laboratory (CSM).
 The CSM lab promotes research in materials science at LSU and in conjunction with other research facilities and teams around the world.
 By specializing in numerical analysis and experimentation at the nanoscale, CSM Lab pioneers the advancement of knowledge in this emerging area of science.
 Engineers, scientists, and technicians design new products for many reasons: to increase productivity and efficiency in the industrial process, to reduce the cost of manufacturing, to replace existing products that are aging, and to add new features that will benefit people's lives.
 Throughout the design process, selection and preparation of proper materials is crucial to achieving the desired result.
 As researchers understand more of how and why materials behave under real-world conditions, they can use that knowledge to create materials that are stronger, lighter, tougher, safer, etc. than those that are commercially available today.
-Building on the discoveries of past research efforts, this laboratory uses information from experiments with materials in conjunction with a powerful supercomputer to properly characterize material behaviors.
-For more information about the Advanced Computational Solid Mechanics (CSM) Lab, you can visit online at http://www.csmlab.lsu.edu/index/index.htm.
+Building on the discoveries of past research efforts, this laboratory uses information from experiments and numerical simulations with materials.
+This laboratory, in conjunction with CCT uses advanced cyberinfrastructure –high-speed networks, high-performance computing, advanced data storage and analysis and hardware and software development-to properly characterize material behaviors.
+Click here for more information about the Advanced Computational Solid Mechanics (CSM) Lab.

 Driving Simulator Lab